pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 Adding Page Content
 -------------------
 This is available for PDF documents only.
-The are basically two groups of methods:
+There are basically two groups of methods:

 1. Methods making permanent changes.
 This group contains ``insertText()``, ``insertTextbox()`` and all ``draw*()`` methods.
-They provide "stand-alone" shortcut versions for the same-named methods of the :ref:`Shape` class.
+They provide "stand-alone", shortcut versions for the same-named methods of the :ref:`Shape` class.
 For detailed descriptions have a look in that chapter.
 Some remarks on the relationship between the :ref:`Page` and :ref:`Shape` methods:

   * In contrast to :ref:`Shape`, the results of page methods are not interconnected: they do not share properties like colors, line width / dashing, morphing, etc.
   * Each page ``draw*()`` method invokes a :meth:`Shape.finish` and then a :meth:`Shape.commit` and consequently accepts the combined arguments of both these methods.
   * Text insertion methods (``insertText()`` and ``insertTextbox()``) do not need :meth:`Shape.finish` and therefore only invoke :meth:`Shape.commit`.

 2. Methods for maintaining annotations.
 Annotations can be added, modified and deleted without necessarily having full document permissions.
-Adding and deleting annotations are page methods.
-Changing existing annotations is possible via methods of the :ref:`Annot` class.
+Their effect is not permanent in the sense, that modifying or deleting them does not require to rebuild the document. **Adding** and **deleting** annotations are page methods. **Changing** existing annotations is possible via methods of the :ref:`Annot` class.

 ================================ =========================================
 **Method / Attribute**           **Short Description**